JinkiKeikaku/PreCadDocuments/PrecoFormat_en.md

 ```
 mt "plus" # marker '+'
 mt        # current marker
 ```
 #### ms

 `ms [size]`

 Sets the marker size.
 The marker size is the paper size.
 If there is no marker size, the current marker size is used.
-The initial value is 2.5.
+The default value is the current marker size.
 If the marker name is `dot`, this size will not be used.
 *The marker size is the paper size, so care must be taken if [ps](#ps) is 0.
 ```